datanav/docs/configuration.rst

 Expected entity shape
 ^^^^^^^^^^^^^^^^^^^^^

-The entities must be transformed into a particular form before being piped to the RESTsink.
+The entities must be transformed into a particular form before being piped to the REST transform.
 The general form expected is:

 ::